 When talking about fruitful businesses, the example taken most often has to be sports.
 Athletes make a lot of money every year, simply because business calls business.
 As bland as it sounds, it’s true: the sports world works with numbers appropriate to it.

 The video game industry is no different.
-Although still fairly new, creating games generates billions of dollar every year, and it keeps growing.
+Although still fairly new, creating games, like 10x10bet, generates billions of dollar every year, and it keeps growing.
 In the beginning, players helped install the pay-to-play model as the reference.
 Regardless of the platform, whether consoles or PC, the player needed to buy the game to be able to play it.
 The biggest grossing franchises of the current era work on that model: Pokemon, Mario, Call of Duty…

 In 2006, California university roommates Marc Merrill and Brandon Beck decided to create their own studio: Riot Games.
 Their main claim was that other video games editors did not listen nearly enough to the player base and that paying to play games was an outdated model.
 In 2009, Riot Games released its first title: League of Legends.
 Merrill and Beck made a risky bet: allow players to install and play the game for free.